2021

 Care Quality Commission Jubilee Court Nursing Home

-Concerns summary The care home failed to update skin and mobility care plans, ensure regular repositioning, or recognise a deteriorating medical condition (cellulitis), leading to delayed medical assistance and an inadequate post-death review.
+Concerns summary (AI summary) The care home failed to update skin and mobility care plans, ensure regular repositioning, or recognise a deteriorating medical condition (cellulitis), leading to delayed medical assistance and an inadequate post-death review.

 Kevin Lovatt